thvinhtruong/thvinhtruong/README.md

 # Hi, welcome to my Github.
 Feel free to browse around!

-I believe Software as a solution for developments of our modern world!
+I believe Software as a solution can fill the gap in our modern society!